ahmedkaludi/easy-table-of-contents/README.txt

 4. Activate the plugin on the Plugins admin page.

 == Changelog ==

+= 2.0.58 27/10/2023 =
+* New: Generate schema/SiteNavigationElement for Table of contents #592
+* New: An option to show estimated time to read the full article #594
+* New: An option of TOC not crawl the paragraphs in blockquotes #601
+* New: Add the View More feature compatibility with the Shortcode #628
+* Bug: Widget Auto-Highlight Issue After Update 2.0.56.1 #610
+* Bug: Conflict with the plugin Perfmatters's option "Enable FastClick" #612
+* Bug: Add compatibility with the theme Oliver Lohse #615
+* Bug: Sticky TOC is showing on Blog pages #617
+* Bug: Toc not showing if AMP Page Builder is used #619
+* Bug: Smooth Scroll offset issue after latest update #620
+* Bug: JSON error when we try to added the ETOC in page/post section #621
+* Bug: The WP Bakery image gallery is getting braked on first reload #627
+* Bug: Issue showing on the page speed tool as Lists do not contain only <li> elements and script-supporting elements #630

 = 2.0.57.1 27/10/2023 =
 * Bug: Incomplete CSS Classes in Version 2.0.57 Causing Style Issues #614